 The Chinese say that the "secret to long life is Tai Chi Chuan."
-This Chinese art with its slow, effortless, rhythmical moves can relieve, if not cure, high blood pressure, anemia, tuberculosis, gastric and kidney disease and many others.
+This Chinese art with its slow, effortless, rhythmical moves can specifically relieve, if not cure, high blood pressure, anemia, tuberculosis, gastric and kidney disease just to name a few.

 Furthermore, Tai Chi Chuan when translated means "The Supreme Ultimate Fist" and its effectiveness in self-defense should not be overlooked.

 Also, as one becomes more proficient in the art, the practitioner will find he has actually acquired a peaceful and relaxed mind.
-As the ultimate in self-defense, the principles of Tai Chi Chuan are related to physiology, dynamics, psychology and moral life.
+As an ultimate self-defense formula, the principles of Tai Chi are related to physiology, dynamics, psychology and moral life.

 Despite it's antiquity, it is only recently that Westerns have validated the potency and effectivity of Tai Chi Chuan.
 Harvard Medical University has conducted in depth studies and published many reports to support what the Chinese have know for thousands of years.

-Physiology: The whole body and the limbs are moved slowly without much exertion, so that the ligaments and bones will develop without harm, the moving of blood and strength will be regular, and the whole body will develop balance.
+Physiology: The whole body and the limbs are moved slowly without much exertion, so that the ligaments, tendons and bones will develop safely and effectively, the moving of blood and oxygen will be enhanced, and the whole body will develop balance and strength.